xiangyongcao/CNN-AL-MRF/README.md

 [2] H. Bi, F. Xu, Z. Wei, Y. Xue, and Z. Xu, An active deep learning approach for minimally supervised polsar image classification.
 IEEE Transactions on Geoscience and Remote Sensing, 2019.

+## Install Matconvnet in Windows
+Please follow the instruction in the website: http://shan3ahmed.blogspot.com/2017/08/compile-matconvnet-on-windows.html.

 ## Reproducing the results